ionic-team/vscode-ionic/roadmap.md

 ## Features
 - (feat) @ionic/native should move to @awesome-cordova-plugins
-- (feat) Minify option in build.gradle - true or false with release build check
 - (feat) If you sync but the build didnt work then show suitable error
+- (feat) Angular migration option for current+1
+- (feat) Show gotchas page for Angular migration x to x+1
 - (feat) From packages have the option to update to any particular version found with `npm view package versions`
 - (feat) For web based projects have "Run on Web" under an Ionic Project
 - (feat) On Web projects that are Angular based hook up dist or configured folder